vitreo12/JuliaCollider/README.md

 =================

 Precompiled binaries for MacOS (10.10+) and Linux (x86 - 64-bit) are available under the releases of the repository.
+The name of the zipped binaries are

+    JuliaCollider_MacOS.zip

+and

+    JuliaCollider_Linux_x86-64.zip

+respectively.

 Once you have downloaded the zipped release, extract it and simply put the **JuliaCollider** folder in your SuperCollider extensions folder.
 You can find yours by evaluating